 The Dow Jones Industrial Average in the 20th Century

-The index was expanded to it current number of 30 in 1928, and by 1932, the Index started to resemble the American economy as we might recognize it today, with a mixture of manufacturing (General Motors, Chrysler), retail (Sears, Woolworth), consumer (Coca-Cola, Procter & Gamble) technology (IBM) and energy (multiple descendants of John Rockefeller’s Standard Oil).
+The index was expanded to its current number of 30 in 1928, and by 1932 the Index started to resemble the American economy as we might recognize it today, with a mixture of manufacturing (General Motors, Chrysler), retail (Sears, Woolworth), consumer (Coca-Cola, Procter & Gamble) technology (IBM) and energy (multiple descendants of John Rockefeller’s Standard Oil).

 Right now the Dow Jones Industrial Average “covers all industries except transportation and utilities,” according to S&P Dow Jones Indices.